Is another career path right for you?

 Ideally, you could simply walk out the door and start a new dream career.
 More realistically, however, leaving the law involves a well-considered mid-range (or long-range!) plan to find and land more fulfilling work, while protecting your career options and meeting your financial needs...

 But she has $175,000 in student debt and she knows restaurants have a high failure rate.
 How can she explore long-term ways of making her dream a reality?

 But the practice of law is all he’s ever known and he’s the sole breadwinner for his spouse and three children.
 Is now a good time to make a permanent break?
 What could he do instead?
 How do his lawyering skills apply to other roles?

 But is that a smart decision, financially or career-wise?
 How can he build an escape plan that gives him hope and increases his likelihood of a successful break into work that would be more fulfilling?

 *Samples are composites designed to protect the identities of individual attorneys.

-Unlike some other professions, it’s not necessarily easy to return to law should you change your mind or discover that following your dream to be a lawyer wasn’t all it was cracked up to be.
+Unlike some other professions, it’s not necessarily easy to return to law should you change your mind or discover that following your dream to be a recovering lawyer wasn’t all it was cracked up to be.
 There are many factors to consider before leaving:

 - Would moving to a different workplace environment help?

 - Would changing practice areas, geography, or making some other change with the practice of law help?

 Here on Bryce Legal, you’ll find a lot of practical information about what’s happening in the legal sector—including trends in hiring, law firm management, legal technology, alternative service providers, and the delivery of legal services—that may help you decide whether it’s the right time for you to leave the law.
 But you may want more assistance.